Sunny With a High Near 69

 Wednesday Night

-Mostly clear, with a low around 37.
-Breezy, with a west wind 7 to 16 mph, with gusts as high as 24 mph.
+Mostly clear, with a low around 36.
+West southwest wind 6 to 11 mph.

 Thursday